Learn. Act. Reflect. (Repeat)

 First Church collaborates with other Wisconsin UU congregations to share resources and encourage Unitarian Universalists to become involved in local, regional and national efforts to support the Black Lives Matter movement.

-This committee oversees this program that shares 50% of all non-pledge cash in the weekly Sunday offering plate with worthy non-profit organizations.
+This ministry oversees this program that shares 50% of all non-pledge cash in the weekly Sunday offering plate with worthy non-profit organizations.

 Collaboration with Faith-Based Organizations